-Building these pages, like our other PDF templates, can take a bit of time and trial and error.
+Building these pages, like any PDF template, can take a bit of time and trial and error.

-Some of the really useful tools for building these (in my opinion) are:
+Some of the really useful tools for building these are:

 - Page Break – a little button at the right of the text editor that lets you decide when to start a new page.